lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

     including the *atom*, *bond*, and *angle* styles, as well as interaction potential.
 Here *lj/cut/tip4p/long* imposes
-    a Lennard Jones potential with a cut-off at :math:`12\,\text{Å}` and a long range Coulomb potential.
+    a Lennard Jones potential with a cut-off at :math:`12\,\text{Å}` and a long-range Coulomb potential.

 ..  container:: justify